BDC Hamburger Icon

 1. Restart your computer.

-2. Hold down Command + R. This will open the macOS Recovery window.
+2. Press Command + R to open the macOS Recovery window.

 4. Follow the on-screen instructions to reinstall the OS without erasing your files.

-Although Microsoft and Apple promise you won’t lose your files during this process, you should back up all important data before executing it because it can, indeed, go wrong.
+Important note: While Microsoft and Apple promise you won’t lose your files during this process, you should back up all important data before proceeding because issues can arise.

 FYIDid you know

 To make your laptop as enjoyable to use as possible, be proactive by limiting startup tasks, uninstalling unused apps and running regular disk cleanups.
-Otherwise, consider purchasing more space and memory.
+If performance issues persist, consider purchasing additional storage and memory.

 Regular maintenance prolongs the lifetime of your laptop

-Your computer accumulates a lot of files and data over time.
-It’s crucial to clean out your laptop regularly so that as the device ages, it doesn’t significantly slow down.
-By taking preventive measures, you can avoid bigger processes, such as installing an SSD or reinstalling your operating system, to maintain decent operating speeds.
+Your computer accumulates numerous files and data over time.
+It’s crucial to service your laptop regularly so it maintains its speed and processing power as it ages.
+Preventive measures, such as installing an SSD or reinstalling your operating system, can help you avoid costly fixes.

-Prolonging the performance of your laptop is like taking care of a car: If you don’t service it and make sure it’s running properly every now and then, it will break down — or, in the case of a laptop, slow down.
+Prolonging your laptop’s performance is like taking care of a car: If you don’t consistently service it and ensure it’s running properly, it will break down — or, in the case of a laptop, slow down.
 Avoid that scenario with the tips outlined above.

-Mark Fairlie and Jad Kaado contributed to this article.
+Jeremy Bender and Mark Fairlie contributed to this article.

 author image